-- Heritage hog hybrids of Berkshire, Kunekune and Large Black
+Heritage hog hybrids of Berkshire, Kunekune, Large Black and Mangalitsa

-- Registered Cheviot sheep, charter members of the River Valley Country Club (a farming partnership/adventure between John and Caroline)
+Registered Cheviot sheep, charter members of the River Valley Country Club (a farming partnership between John and Caroline)

-The farm's working dogs are Luna, a Maremma/Great Pyrenees/Anatolian Shepherd, and Anatolian Shepherds Levi and Molly.
-The resident barn cats are Will Feral, Perry Feral, Colin Feral and Feral Williams.
+The farm's working dogs are Luna, a Maremma/Great Pyrenees/Anatolian Shepherd, and Great Pyrenees (and 1/15th Pointer) Polaris “Larry” Bear Jr. The resident barn cats are Will Feral, Perry Feral, Colin Feral and Feral Williams.